Let’s Get Straight to The Point… What is the Keto Diet?

 Can I eat a keto diet long-term?

-Transitioning to a keto diet is a significant dietary change, which affects how you metabolize foods, as well as medications.
+Transitioning to a keto diet is a significant dietary change.
+It affects how you metabolize foods as well as medications.
 I advise everyone to talk to their doctor prior to starting a keto diet to help monitor labs and health through your transition to a keto lifestyle.

-Hip2Keto offers several guidelines and tips on how to begin, follow, and be successful on a healthy keto diet.
-I often find that many people make the diet much harder than it needs to be, which results in a lack of success and ability to maintain it long-term.
+Unfortunately, I often find that many people make the keto diet much harder than it needs to be, which results in a lack of success and ability to maintain it long-term.
+Luckily, Hip2Keto offers several guidelines and tips on how to begin, follow, and be successful on a healthy keto diet! 🙌

-Below are my three top tips to making the diet successful:
+Here are my three top tips for making the keto diet work for YOU: